 Is there a better way?

-With personalization, marketers are often able to interact with a massive customer base in a way they have never been able to before.
+Personalization helps marketers interact with a massive customer base in a way they have never been able to before.

 Even consumers are familiar with the power of personalization.

-Now, before I start to sound like every other content writer talking about personalization in the marketing sphere, let me ask you a question.
+Before I start to sound like every other content writer talking about personalization in marketing , let me ask you a question.

-Even though the above statistic says that consumers are more likely to buy when recognized by name, is that the best you can do?
+Even though the above statistic says that consumers are more likely to buy when they receive personalized service, is that the best you can do?

 In other words, just because people are more likely to buy from a marketer who uses their name versus a marketer who doesn’t, what about the marketer who does more than use name tags?

 Sure, you can recognize your customers’ names.
-But what if you also recognized their tendencies or wrote email copy like an actual human being instead of a business?
+What if you also recognized their tendencies or wrote email copy like an actual human being instead of a business?

 How much more impactful would that be?

-The point is, maybe we’re using personalization wrong as marketers.
+The point is, maybe we’re using personalization wrong.

 When marketers talk about personalization, they are usually referring to name tags including the receiver’s name in their email campaigns, sending abandoned cart emails, or recommending products based on past purchases.